googleapis/google-cloud-java/README.md

 using `GoogleCredentials.getApplicationDefault()` which will search for Default Application Credentials in the following locations (in order):

-1. Credentials file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
+1. The credentials file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable
 2. Credentials provided by the Google Cloud SDK `gcloud auth application-default login` command
 3. Google App Engine built-in credentials
 4. Google Cloud Shell built-in credentials